Frequently Asked Questions

 The decision to pursue professional counseling often surfaces a number of questions regarding the actual process.
 Our website is designed to give you an idea of who we are and what we do, thereby answering some of your initial questions.
 In the first appointment, your counselor will discuss with you your reasons for seeking therapy, ask questions about your personal history and background, and discuss what results you hope to achieve.
 In subsequent sessions, it is our goal to assist you in working through your presenting problem, as well as explore the root causes of your struggles.

 Our counselors are in-network providers for most major insurance plans.
-We are also providers for a numbers of EAPs (Employee Assistance Programs).

 We do not accept Medicaid, Medicare or ARKids.